-That reminds me, you probably don’t even need 10,000 steps, you get a lot of benefit from 4400 and women seem to max out at 7500.
-This is one of those situations where there’s a lot of gain for a little effort by attacking the deeper problem.
+The reality is, you probably don’t even need 10,000 steps, you get a lot of benefit from 4400 and women seem to max out at 7500.
+This is one of those rare situations where there’s a lot of gain for a little effort.

 FUD - Fear, Uncertainty, and Doubt